2. Transgender patients

 Pan American Health Organization (PAHO) has a gender and health section

-1. Mental Health - Negative mental health is associated with internalized homophobia/biphobia/heterosexism.
-Patients may internalize social norms that are negative towards themselves.
-Patients may also have mental health issues related to negative experiences they have endured because of their sexuality.
+1. Mental Health - Negative mental health is associated with internalized homophobia / biphobia / heterosexism.
+Patients may internalize negative social norms towards themselves.
+They may also have mental health issues related to negative experiences they have endured because of their sexuality.

-a.
-Smoking, alcohol, drug use higher among sexual minorities; lesbian women statistically have higher BMI.
+3. Health-Related Behaviours - Smoking, alcohol, drug use are higher among sexual minorities; lesbian women statistically have higher BMI.

 Is Sexual Orientation Relevant to Health Care Provision?